-CHART 2: NON PERFORMING LOANS AND CREDIT GROWTH TRENDS (2009-2018) - LARGE BANKS some of these market developments, commercial banks adjusted their lending practices accordingly with a bias towards increased risk aversion, a tendency to practice relationship lending in the interbank market and some build-up of excess liquidity.
+The main feature of the period between September 2016 and December 2018 was enforcement of interest rate controls.
+Other notable developments included increased skewness in liquidity in the financial system following the collapse of three banks, and the implementation of the IFRS 9.
+Reflective of some of these market developments, commercial banks adjusted their lending practices accordingly with a bias towards increased risk aversion, a tendency to practice relationship lending in the interbank market and some build-up of excess liquidity.
 The impact of some of these events resulted in high NPLs and subdued credit growth as observed from all the charts in this section.